openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GNA.md

 For optimal work with POT quantized models (which includes 2D convolutions on GNA 3.0 hardware) the <a href="#support-for-2d-convolutions-using-pot">following requirements</a> should be satisfied.

-Choose a compile target with regard to the priority: cross-platform execution, performance, memory, or power optimization.
+Choose a compile target with priority on: cross-platform execution, performance, memory, or power optimization.

 Use the following properties to check interoperability in your application: `ov::intel_gna::execution_target` and `ov::intel_gna::compile_target`.